 If you had all the money in the world, how much would you spend on your skincare routine?
-Would you keep it minimal, stick to the brands you've been using for years, or would you go all out on $500 face creams, fillers, and lasers?
+Would you keep it minimal and stick to the brands you've been using for years, or would you treat yourself to $500 face creams, fillers, and lasers?
 Would you do everything in your power, no matter the cost, for perfect, youthful skin?

-Whenever we interview celebrities, we always ask them to talk about their favorite products and treatments (and then, of course, we furiously google how much they cost).
-But we don't always get the full story.
+Whenever we interview celebrities, we always ask them to talk about their favorite products and treatments (and then, of course, we furiously google how much they cost) but we don't always get the full story.
 So, we did some digging (Sherlock's got nothin' on us) to put together a comprehensive list of five celebrities' skincare routines and costs.
-(Some of the prices here are approximations, but they give you an idea of what might be sitting on a celebrity's vanity.
+Some of the prices here are approximations, but they'll give you an idea of what might be sitting on a celebrity's vanity.

-A model and former beauty queen, Olivia Culpo is diligent about her skincare routine, but not to excess.
-She's opened up to us before about her struggle with acne and the steps she takes to treat it, including Mario Badescu's tried-and-true spot treatment, DIY face scrubs, and regular peels with esthetician Leslie Kritzer of Skin Worship (whose signature facial runs for a reasonable $180).
+Model and former beauty queen Olivia Culpo is diligent about her skincare routine, but not to excess.
+She's opened up to us before about her struggle with acne and the steps she takes to treat it, including Mario Badescu's tried-and-true spot treatment, DIY face scrubs, and regular peels with esthetician Leslie Kritzer of Skin Worship (whose signature facial runs for a reasonable $200).
 The only extravagant part of Culpo's arsenal is a couple of products from La Mer; but overall, her routine isn't too different from your average skincare aficionado.

 Huntington-Whiteley has shared her extensive skincare routine on Snapchat, which includes an array of pricey anti-aging products, like Tatcha's Radiant Deep Brightening Serum ($185), Dr. Barbara Sturm's Hyaluronic Acid Serum ($300), and the LightStim for Wrinkles ($249).